Age of Mythology: Retold: Gameplay

-The Golden Gift

-In this shorter, spinoff prequel to the Fall of the Trident campaign, Brok and Eitri, estranged brothers, are each approached by the elder Skult, warning them the other brother plans on building the golden boar Gullinbursti on his own, a project they planned on building together as offering to the god Freyr.

-Travelling back to their forge, they clash as they each try and finish the boar first.
-Once finished, the boar is stolen by Skult, revealing himself to be Loki, and the brothers, understanding they have been tricked, decide to join forces to take the boar back.
-Following Loki to a meadow, they destroy his temples, fight off living trees, and return Gullinbursti to its intended owner, Freyr, who welcomes it cheerfully.

 Development

 Age of Mythology: Retold was co-developed by World's Edge, Forgotten Empires, Tantalus Media, CaptureAge, and Virtuos Games.

-The game was first announced on October 25, 2022.
+The game was announced on October 25, 2022.
 World's Edge announced the game's release date on June 9, 2024, at the Xbox Summer Showcase.
 It was released for Windows and Xbox Series X/S on September 4, 2024.
 A PlayStation 5 version was released on March 4, 2025, alongside the release of the Immortal Pillars expansion.
 This also marks this game as the second game in the Age of Empires series to be released on Sony platforms since Age of Empires II was released by Konami in 2001.

 The beta version of the game was made available to play to those who had pre-bought the premium edition from July 12–14, 2024.

 Reception

-According to review aggregator Metacritic, Age of Mythology: Retold was received "generally favourable" based on 28 critic reviews for PC and 7 critic reviews for Xbox Series X. As per OpenCritic, 85% of the 34 critic reviews recommend the game.
+According to review aggregator Metacritic, Age of Mythology: Retold was received "generally favourable" based on 28 critic reviews for PC and 7 critic reviews for Xbox Series X. As per OpenCritic, 86% of the 34 critic reviews recommend the game.

 PCGamesN complimented the enhanced UI, describing it as clearer and more vibrant while offering a more user-friendly experience.
 Criticism was aimed at the upgraded visuals; some players may find the new detailed art lacks the original's charm and feels too generic.
 Windows Central commented positively on the enhanced visuals and the faithful recreation of the audio and soundtrack.
 They also noted the improvements in gameplay and the range of accessibility options.
 Some criticism was directed at pathfinding issues and a few bugs and glitches.